All Episodes

 In South Korea, their birth rate problem is so bad that it's only at 0.75.

-So every person is only replacing themselves with three-quarters of a person, you know, statistically.
+So every person is only replacing themselves with three quarters of a person, you know, statistically.

-Oh wow, the lowest birth rate on earth.
+It's the lowest, oh, wow, the lowest birth rate on earth.

 And their population is on track to shrink by nearly a third by 2072.